 Are your barcodes the cheapest?

-From time to time we come across companies offering barcodes for 50 Cents (or some unbelievably low price).
-This tends to be a too good to be true type moment and usually these companies aren’t around for long, or are very difficult to contact.
+We come across companies offering barcodes for 50 Cents (or some unbelievably low price) from time to time.
+This tends to be too good to be true type moment, and usually, these companies aren’t around for long or are very difficult to contact.
 Nor do they have robust systems to ensure that barcodes are not doubled up.
-In many cases the barcodes they sell are not legitimate retail barcodes.
-Buying barcodes at these prices is false economy, you may save a bit of money on the barcodes, that doesn’t even compare to the amount it will cost to reprint your product packaging and swap out the barcodes if the barcode does turn out to be non-legitimate.
+In many cases, the barcodes they sell are not legitimate retail barcodes.
+Buying barcodes at these prices is a false economy.
+You may save a bit of money on the barcodes, that doesn’t even compare to the amount it will cost to reprint your product packaging and swap out the barcodes if the barcode does turn out to be non-legitimate.

 “Wow, that was quick!
 Fantastic.
 Thanks David 🙂 ” Bronwyn

 “Just like to say thanks for all your help yesterday much appreciated!”
 John

 “Many thanks for your prompt service.
 I will not hesitate you contact you again in the future when I need my next barcode! ” Carrie.